novuhq/novu/docs/docs/notification-center/headless/api-reference.md

 ## fetchNotifications

-Retreives the list of notifications for the subscriber.
+Retrieves the list of notifications for the subscriber.
 Can also be used to get the notifications of a particular tab.

 ```ts